awwad/uptane/README.md

 >>> dd.mitm_arbitrary_package_attack(vin, firmware_fname)
 ```

-As a result of the attack above, the Director will instruct the secondary client in vehicle 111 to install firmware.img
+As a result of the attack above, the Director will instruct the secondary client in vehicle 111 to install *firmware.img*.
 Since this file is not on (and validated by) the Image Repository, the Primary will refuse to download it
 (and a Full Verification Secondary would likewise refuse it even if a compromised Primary delivered it
 to the Secondary).

-Now, in the **Primary's** window, run:
+In the **Primary's** window, run:
 ```python
 >>> dp.update_cycle()
 ```